-We have been in Bosnia and Herzegovina for a few days and as some have already heard, we will not be going back to Croatia as planned.
-We are currently in Mostar, and we take the train to Sarajevo tomorrow to spend a few days there.
-After that we plan to reach Montenegro and resume the planned journey.
+We have been in Bosnia and Herzegovina for a few days and as some have already heard, we will not go back to Croatia as planned.
+Currently in Mostar, we take the train to Sarajevo tomorrow to spend a few days there.
+Subsequently we plan to leave for Montenegro and resume the planned journey.

-We shortened our stay in Croatia for 2 main reasons:
+We shortened our stay in Croatia for 2 reasons:

 - The Adriatic coast is taken by tourists, the "beaches" are black, the streets of the old cities are sometimes bottled by pedestrians, ...